Improving calibration accuracy with torque coupled gravity field calibrator for sub-Hz gravitational wave observation in CHRONOS: Discussion

-As illustrated in Fig.~\ref{fig:concept}, the essential difference between the force-coupled and torque-coupled GCal lies in the installation geometry and in the manner in which the modulated gravitational field couples to the test mass.
-In both configurations, a time-varying gravitational field generated by rotating masses is applied to the test mass.
-However, when a conventional force-coupled GCal is applied to a torsion-bar detector, the coupling to the rotational degree of freedom is intrinsically weak.

-In the force-coupled configuration, the gravitational forces acting on the two ends of the torsion bar are largely aligned in the same direction.
-As a result, the torques produced by these forces partially cancel, and only the differential component between the left and right forces contributes to the rotational motion.
-This cancellation significantly suppresses the effective coupling to the torsional degree of freedom, leading to a small rotational response amplitude and consequently a low SNR, particularly in the low-frequency regime.
-In addition, the phase response associated with the rotational motion becomes nontrivial to handle, making it difficult to achieve sufficient calibration accuracy in practice.
+The essential difference between force-coupled and torque-coupled GCals lies in how the gravitational modulation couples to the torsional degree of freedom.
+In conventional force-coupled configurations, the gravitational forces acting on both ends of the torsion bar are largely aligned, leading to partial cancellation of the induced torque.
+As a result, the rotational response becomes weak, particularly in the low-frequency regime.

-In contrast, the torque-coupled GCal proposed in this work places the GCal directly beneath the torsion bar, such that a gravitational torque is applied to the test mass in a direct manner.
-In this configuration, the cancellation of moments does not occur, and an efficient coupling to the rotational degree of freedom is achieved.
-As a consequence, a higher SNR can be maintained down to lower frequencies compared with the force-coupled configuration under otherwise identical mass and geometric conditions.
+In contrast, the torque-coupled GCal proposed in this work places the rotating masses directly beneath the torsion bar so that a gravitational torque is directly applied to the test mass.
+This configuration avoids cancellation of moments and enables efficient coupling to the rotational degree of freedom, allowing higher SNR to be maintained at low frequencies under otherwise identical conditions.
+Furthermore, the proposed scheme can operate with a single GCal while maintaining sub-percent-level systematic uncertainty.

-Furthermore, while conventional force-coupled implementations typically require the simultaneous operation and control of multiple GCals, the present configuration can be operated with a single GCal.
-Analytical evaluation shows that this scheme enables a high SNR in the low-frequency band while suppressing systematic uncertainties to the sub-percent level.
-This result demonstrates the feasibility of establishing a modern calibration method optimized for torsion-bar detectors.

-This advantage becomes particularly important in the sub-Hz band, where the calibration signal amplitude directly determines the achievable systematic accuracy.